September 20, 2024

 by Alex Sanchez

-Simon & Schuster; 2007.
+Simon & Schuster, 2007.
 272 pages.
 Young Adult

 Paul, a religious teen living in a small conservative town, finds his world turned upside down when he meets Manuel—a young man who says he’s both Christian and gay, two things that Paul didn’t think could coexist in one person.
 Doesn’t the Bible forbid homosexuality?
 As Paul struggles with Manuel’s interpretation of the Bible, thoughts that Paul has long tried to bury begin to surface, and he finds himself re-examining his whole life.